 It would not be wrong to say that Flutter is the rising star in the world of iOS app development.
-With the massively growing popularity of Flutter, the Flutter vs Swift battle is growing intense with every passing day.
+With the massively growing popularity of Flutter, the battle Flutter vs Swift is also growing intense with every passing day.
 That’s why, in this article, we have the comparison of features of two much-talked-about programming languages for iOS app development.

-The Flutter vs Swift battle is also getting fuelled by the increasing demand for hybrid mobile application development.
+The Flutter vs Swift battle is also getting fueled by the increasing demand for hybrid mobile application development.
 As more and more businesses will turn to a digital platform, this demand is sure to grow.

 We will present you with an elaborate comparison between these two popular hybrid mobile app development platforms.
 Before that, let’s consider each platform individually first for a better understanding.